 Trauma to the jaw or temporomandibular joint plays a role in some TMJ disorders.
 But for most jaw joint and muscle problems, scientists don’t know the causes.
 Because the condition is more common in women than in men, scientists are exploring a possible link between female hormones and TMJ disorders.

 For many people, symptoms seem to start without obvious reason.
 Research disputes the popular belief that a bad bite or orthodontic braces can trigger TMJ disorders.
+If left untreated, psychological distress brought on by TMJ Dysfunction can set in and add to a patient’s stress.

 There is no scientific proof that sounds—such as clicking—in the jaw joint lead to serious problems.
 In fact, jaw sounds are common in the general population.
 Jaw noises alone, without pain or limited jaw movement, do not indicate a TMJ disorder and do not warrant treatment.